ubc-systopia/velosiraptor/doc/src/language/parser/methods.md

 There are two distinct method types:

+ 1. External methods that are abstract and provide constraints to the code generation system.
- 1. Internal methods with an implementation used by the translation hardware
+ 2. Internal methods with an implementation used by the translation hardware

+## External Methods

- 2. External methods that are abstract and provide constraints to the code generation system.
+External methods are generally abstract and correspond to operations that are executed by system software.
+They are abstract because their implementation will be provided by the code generation framework through the synthesis process.

+These methods are useful to provide additional *constraints* to the code generation module.
+For more information see [Map/Unmap/Protect](mapunmapprotect.md)

+**Map (required)**

+This method ensures that the translation of a certain range (addr-size-tuple) produces an address within the destination range.
+This is a state modifying operation.

+**Unmap (optional)**

+This method ensures that the range of addresses won't be mapped anymore.
+This is a state modifying operation.

+**Protect (optional)**

+This method changes the protection of an already mapped region.
+This is a state modifying operation.

 ## Internal methods